isha167/Deep-Learning-Homework/README.md

-# Deep-Learning-Homework
+# Deep-Learning-Model
-# Deep Learning Homework: Charity Funding Predictor
+# Charity Funding Predictor

 ## Background

 The non-profit foundation Alphabet Soup wants to create an algorithm to predict whether or not applicants for funding will be successful.
-With your knowledge of machine learning and neural networks, you’ll use the features in the provided dataset to create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup.
+With the knowledge of machine learning and neural networks, I used the features in the provided dataset to create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup.

-From Alphabet Soup’s business team, you have received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
+From Alphabet Soup’s business team, I have received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
 Within this dataset are a number of columns that capture metadata about each organization, such as the following:

 * **EIN** and **NAME**—Identification columns
 * **APPLICATION_TYPE**—Alphabet Soup application type